simon-staal/EE_Module_Feedback/EIE_3rd_Year_Modules.md

 **Imperial Module Page: [here](http://intranet.ee.ic.ac.uk/electricalengineering/eecourses_t4/course_content.asp?c=ELEC60025&s=J3#start)**

 #### 2020/21
 Short answer: don’t pick it unless there is a guarantee that the module was fixed.
 Nothing was done in C or assembly, only simulink.
-The lectures are very insightful about real-time DSP, yet most of the things were really improvised “on-the-go" style, especially that no solution was practically provided or possible for the largest coursework piece.
+The lectures are very insightful about real-time DSP, yet most of the things were really improvised "on-the-go" style, especially that no solution was practically provided or possible for the largest coursework piece.
 Also no GTAs, so careful about support!
 (Although Adria is super kind and helpful, and answered all emails and questions throughout the term) Update: there will be a lot of improvements to the module next year, I believe it’s worth taking the module after aligning your expectations correctly.

 Adria changed the content of the module significantly from 19/20, as everything was done with an under-powered TI board on Simulink.
 The lecturers give you some insight into practical DSP, but unless you took autumn-term DSP, you will not really know why you’re doing what you're doing.
 There was also no GTA support, so do try to confirm with him that he will actually have GTAs this year.
 On the bright side, Adria is supportive and willing to help students out.
 He was generous with how much time he devoted to support and answers emails quickly.